Founders/Board Members

 Dr. Gilman has worked in Peru for the last 30 years in collaboration with the Universidad Peruana Cayetano Heredia (UPCH) and the NGO AB PRISMA.
 There is a JHU-directed laboratory at the UPCH, as well as multiple population based sites including one at Iquitos in the Amazon jungle.
 The group in which he works has conducted studies under the auspices of NIH, USAID, IDRC, FDA, Welcome Trust, Gates Foundation and other international agencies and has been highly productive with more than 400 papers published in peer‑reviewed journals in the last 20 years.
 In addition to being a tenured professor at JHSPH, Dr. Gilman holds the position of Research Professor in the Department of Microbiology at UPCH.
 He resided in Peru for 18 years and now spends at least four months per year in Peru.
 His expertise in tropical diseases especially related to diarrhea and parasitic disease derives from an extensive history of work in diverse locations including Malaysia, Bangladesh and Peru.
 Importantly, he has worked on oxfendazole with the present group over several decades.

-Armando Emiliano Gonzalez, D.V.M., M.Sc., Ph.D., Co-founder, Board Member.
+Armando Emiliano Gonzalez, D.V.M., M.Sc., Ph.D., Co-founder, Emeritus Board Member.
 Professor, Veterinary School, San Marcos University, Lima, Perú; Head, Laboratory Veterinary Epidemiology and Economics; Associate Researcher, Universidad Peruana Cayetano Heredia, Lima, Perú

 As a veterinary epidemiologist, Dr. Gonzalez has studied porcine cysticercosis in Peru and proposed control methods for the parasite.
 He designed and conducted a series of studies on the efficacy of oxfendazole against T. solium in pigs.
 These time course, dose effect, and comparative studies against established antiparasitic drugs have demonstrated the effectiveness of oxfendazole.
 Importantly, drug treatment of T. solium infected pigs resulted in meat that is suitable for human consumption.
 The established treatment regimen was used to control T. solium cysticercosis in different endemic locations in Peru, including Tumbes, where the parasite was eliminated in 2003.